ludwig-ai/ludwig/README.md

 Training progress will be displayed in the console, but the TensorBoard can also be used.

-If you prefer to use an RNN encoder and increase the number of epochs to train for, all you have to do is to change the model definition to:
+If you prefer to use an RNN encoder and increase the number of epochs to train for, all you have to do is to change the config to:

 ```yaml
 {input_features: [{name: doc_text, type: text, encoder: rnn}], output_features: [{name: class, type: category}], training: {epochs: 50}}
 ```

-Refer to the [User Guide](https://ludwig-ai.github.io/ludwig-docs/user_guide/) to find out all the options available to you in the model definition and take a look at the [Examples](https://ludwig-ai.github.io/ludwig-docs/examples/) to see how you can use Ludwig for several different tasks.
+Refer to the [User Guide](https://ludwig-ai.github.io/ludwig-docs/user_guide/) to find out all the options available to you in the config and take a look at the [Examples](https://ludwig-ai.github.io/ludwig-docs/examples/) to see how you can use Ludwig for several different tasks.

 After training, Ludwig will create a `results` directory containing the trained model with its hyperparameters and summary statistics of the training process.
 You can visualize them using one of the several visualization options available in the `visualize` tool, for instance: